McKee

 Like many American engineers, Bob McKee cut his teeth building dragsters and stock cars, before moving to Indy racing as Dick Rathman's chief crew.
 An early convert to the rear-engined revolution, McKee built a Cooper-Buick for Rodger Ward in 1961 and later developed his own McKee transaxle.
 His first five cars were one-off specials but, in 1966, he built his first production car, the Can-Am McKee Mk VI.
 Mak Kronn would take one of these cars to victory in the 1966 Road America June Sprints but they were not quite quick enough to make an impact in Can-Am.

-A lightly revised McKee Mk 12 was built for 1969 and three orders were quickly taken: Team Nappi for Kurt Reinhold, Chuck Trowbridge and Dick DeJarld.
-Another two cars appeared later in the season, Hamilton Vose's USAC Mk 11 and Bob Stanford's mystery "Mk 7S".
-Four of the five appeared together at Road America: Trowbridge, Reinold, DeJarld, Vose with Stanford just appeared at the Sebring race.
+After the Mk VII, another sports racer, in 1967, Bob McKee branched out and built his first single-seater, the 1968 Formula A McKee Mk 8.
+Although McKee's focus was on his increasingly ambitious Can-Am cars, a lightly revised McKee Mk 12 was built for F5000 in 1969 and three orders were quickly taken: Team Nappi for Kurt Reinhold, Chuck Trowbridge and Dick DeJarld.
+Another two cars appeared later in the season, Hamilton Vose's USAC McKee Mk 11 and Bob Stanford's converted Can-Am "Mk 7S".
+Four of the five appeared together at Road America: Trowbridge, Reinold, DeJarld, Vose with Stanford only appearing at the Sebring race.

 Type Years No.